yuzbamaria/helpchain-ua/README.md

 # "HelpChain" - Ukrainian Employment Integration Portal

-**HelpChain** is an open-source web platform dedicated to empowering Ukrainian refugees in the United Kingdom through professional, legal, and economic integration.
+**HelpChain** is an open-source web platform dedicated to empowering Ukrainians in the United Kingdom through professional, legal, and economic integration.

 This project is part of a broader initiative to help Ukrainians rebuild their lives, contribute to the UK economy, and preserve their cultural heritage.
 Our platform offers pathways to employment, business creation, education, and community support — all driven by collaboration and inclusion.